NUISANCEMC/ProSelecta/README.md

 ### cuts

-ProSelect provides a very simple cut syntax built on the projector objects. `cuts` are created by using one of the below operators on a valid projector (*i.e.* not `ps::momentum`).
+ProSelecta provides a very simple cut syntax built on the projector objects. `cuts` are created by using one of the below operators on a valid projector (*i.e.* not `ps::momentum`).

 ```c++
 auto cut1 = ps::p3mod < 10 * ps::unit::GeV;